mtahakoroglu/gait-driven-inertial-navigation-dataset/README.md

 <h3>PyShoe Vicon Room Experiments - Annotation & Corrections</h3>

-<p align="justify">We aim to form a new dataset for developing various <b>gait-driven inertial navigation system (INS)</b> from Vicon room experiments of PyShoe dataset where the experiments are sample-wise annotated pedestrian trajectories.
+<p align="justify">We aim to form a new dataset for developing various <b>gait-driven learning-based inertial navigation system (INS)</b> from Vicon room experiments of PyShoe dataset where the experiments are sample-wise annotated pedestrian trajectories.
 Stride indexes would later be required for training various gait-driven INS.</p>

 <p align="justify">Here, some troublesome experiments are shown to understand Zero Velocity (ZV) interval and stride detection problems.
 The optimal ZV detectors are selected (e.g., SHOE for experiment 4, ARED for experiment 6) with the corresponding optimal threshold values (optimal values are supplied by Wagstaff <i>et. al.</i> in the structure of the mat files for Vicon room experiments of PyShoe dataset) for all Vicon room experiments.</p>